xxl5455/CPSC583/README.md

 Performance Comparison: Evaluates the impact of feature selection on training metrics (accuracy, precision, recall, F1-score).

 Dataset Support: Supports datasets like Cora and CiteSeer for document classification tasks.

+## Usage

+1. Feature Selection

+Run the feature selection script to preprocess the data and extract important features:

+python feature_selection.py

+This step saves a new .pt file containing the filtered features.

+2. Training

+Run the training script with the updated dataset:

+python train.py

+This will train the GNN models (with and without feature selection) and log the performance metrics.

+3. Model Evaluation

+Performance metrics (e.g., accuracy, precision, recall, F1-score) are displayed during training and saved for each run.